tobybrowne/ES-synth-starter/README.md

 This task will only run if data exists inside the RX buffer and if the `sysState` semaphore is free.
 WHAT IS THE MII!!

 ### CAN_TX_ISR
 This in an interrupt that frees a semaphore when a CAN mailbox is available.
 This allows the `sendCanTask` to know when it can transmit it's messages.
-The timing for this process is fairly constant at about Xμs.
-WHAT IS THE MII!
+The timing for this process is fairly constant at about 11μs, the same as the receive interrupt.
+Again we can make the same assumption regarding CAN rates and say that the MII is around 960μs.

 ### SendCanTask
 This is an RTOS task that runs when data exists in the global CAN TX queue and when a CAN mailbox is free (indicated by the semaphore discussed previously).
 It takes the semaphore and then transmits the message.
 The execution time for this process is about Xμs.
 WHAT IS THE MII!